timoMcC/timoMcC.github.io/_pages/about.md

   - /about.html
 ---

-I am a student at Boston University studing Computer Science with a minor in Environmental Analysis and Policy.
+I am a student at Boston University studying Computer Science with a minor in Environmental Analysis and Policy.